‘Thor, don’t eat that meat. It’s raw!’ Loki warned.

 It didn’t take long before the meat was cooked.

 In all the excitement, Odin had forgotten his promise to Thjazi and only served three portions.
 Thor grabbed his portion and began eating it like a wild beast.
 Odin handed the second portion to Loki.
 However, before Loki could take it, Thjazi swooped down and snatched the meat away.
-He gulped it down.
+He ate it in a single gulp.

 That was it!
 Loki leapt at Thjazi and swiped at him with his dagger.